InfusionWeb/full-stack-interview-take-home/README.md

 - A efficient API that allows external systems to access resources secured by a bearer token.

 ## Time Expectations
-This challenge is designed to be completed in **4-6 hours** of focused work.
+This challenge is designed to be completed in a few hours of focused work.
 Please don't overthink or overbuild — we're evaluating practical implementation, not a production-ready app.
 We're also not expecting any tests.

 ## Thank You
 We appreciate your time and effort.
 If anything is unclear, feel free to document assumptions — that’s just as valuable as asking.